If you want to lose weight, improve your balance, and look and feel great, these are the benefits of lifting weights!

-Basic cardiovascular exercise is a simple, well-known way to help your body burn calories and get rid of excess weight.
-However, strength training dramatically helps.
+Basic cardiovascular exercise is a simple, well-known way to burn calories and get rid of excess weight.
+Strength training dramatically helps.

 Studies have shown the countless benefits of resistance training.
 Not only has it helped people with chronic diseases manage their own problems, but strength training can also have a positive effect in decreasing the pain.

-Strength training increases your level of endorphins, which lift energy levels and enhance your mood along with increasing your quality of sleep.
+Strength training increases your level of endorphins.
+They lift energy levels and enhance your mood along with increasing your quality of sleep.

-The question many people, who are typically unfamiliar with strength training, ask is, “How do I add strength training to my workout routine?” or “How do I start?”
-“What do I do?”
+The question many people, who are typically unfamiliar with strength training ask is, “How do I add strength training to my workout routine?” or “How do I start, or what do I do?”